appacademy/Module-5-Resources/lecture-notes/w14d1-react-intro.md

 From we will talk about how client side code, server side code, vanilla JavaScript and React interplay with each other the your development process.

+- me writing code in vscode is an example of a dev environment
+- code in a dev env is not real
+- write in dev, and ship to prod
+- dev tooling for react
+- dom manipulation is imperative programming
+  - more ways to write bugs
 ## Client Side vs Server Side environments
 - environments are the machine (or program or terminal) where your code is executed.
 - client side means your DOM is built by running JavaScript in the viewer's Browser engine (v8 for chrome)